Patchier/Tend-to-your-Frontier/README.md

 5. Downloads will auto-populate for you, but you can change that location if you so choose.

 6. From there, just click the "play" button and let it do the rest.
+If you do not have Nexus Premium, you will have to follow along to the manual download prompts.

+7. Once the list has finished installing, open the folder you installed it to, and proceed to the "Game Folder Files" folder.

+8. Copy the items inside of the Game Folder Files folder to your Fallout: New Vegas installation location.
+(NOTE: NOT THE FOLDER ITSELF, JUST WHAT'S IN IT.)

+9. Once the files are copied over, run the FalloutNVpatch.exe.
+This will patch your New Vegas exe to be Large Address Aware, letting you enjoy the list with a severely decreased risk of crashing.

 ## Starting the game